An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Modification for Stability

 \subsection{Selection of the parameter $\lambda\/$.}

 For numerical purposes, here we address the issue of how large $\lambda\/$ should be, by using a simple model for the flow's normal velocity drift.
 Notice that no precision is needed for this calculation, just order of magnitude.
 In actual practice, one can monitor how well the normal velocity satisfies the boundary condition, and increase $\lambda\/$ if needed.
 In principle one should be wary of using large values for $\lambda\/$, since this will yield stiff behavior in time.
-However: (i) the (viscous) momentum equation in (\ref{PPE_Numerical_Splitting1}) is already very stiff.
-Hence, $\lambda\/$ would have to be fairly large before it increases overall stiffness. (ii) The calculation below shows that $\lambda\/$ does not need to be very large.
+However, the calculation below shows that $\lambda\/$ does not need to be very large, and does not depend on the grid size $\Delta\/x\/$.

 It seems reasonable to assume that one can model how the numerical errors affect the ODE (\ref{Boundary_Evolution_NoDrift}) for $\mathcal{E} = \mathbf{n}\cdot (\mathbf{u}-\mathbf{g})\/$, by perturbing the coefficients of the equation, and adding a forcing term to it.
 Hence we modify equation (\ref{Boundary_Evolution_NoDrift}) as follows